 Specify:

-<eth_name_1>, <eth_name_2> - the names of the network interfaces that are included in the aggregation;
+<eth_name_1>, <eth_name_2> — names of the network interfaces to be included in the aggregation;

 Apply the network configuration changes: